How to Migrate IMAP to Office 365 Account – A Comprehensive Guide

 Step 4 – Create a migration batch and run it

 The cmdlet New-MigrationBatch is used to create a batch and run it automatically with the AutoStart parameter.
-Another way is to first create a batch without the parameter, then run it with the Start-MigrationBatch parameter.
+Another way is to first create a batch without the parameter, and then run it with the Start-MigrationBatch parameter.
 The command is as follows:

 New-MigrationBatch -Name IMAPBatch1 -SourceEndpoint IMAPEndpoint -CSVData ([System.IO.File]::ReadAllBytes(“C:\Users\Administrator\Desktop\IMAPmigration_1.csv”)) –AutoStart